Parmeggiani-Lab/elfin/README.md

 ```

-Now, if you're on a Linux cluster with Rosetta built with MPI and you have the ```sbatch``` command for your job queuing system, you can simply invoke:
+Now, if you're on a Linux cluster **that has MPI-enabled Rosetta installed** and you have the ```sbatch``` command for your job queuing system, you can simply invoke:

 ```
 sh dbRelaxList.sh
 ```

-If you are on your own computer or some other system, you need to modify the environment variables that specify what type of Rosetta and queuing system you use.
+If you are on your own computer or some other different environment, you need to modify the environment variables that specify what flavour of Rosetta and queuing system you use.
 For instance, on my Macbook Pro (without MPI Rosetta and no queuing system) I use:
 ```
 local=yes variant= release=macosclangrelease sh dbRelaxList.sh
 ```

  - The ```local``` variable tells the ```./scripts/Shell/relax.sh``` script whether or not to use ```sbatch```.
- - The ```variant``` variable tells which build variant (e.g. mpi) of Rosetta to use.
+ - The ```variant``` variable tells which build variant (e.g. mpi or none if default) of Rosetta to use.
  - The ```release``` variable tells which release version to use.
 This depends on your OS, and which build version you want to use (e.g. could be the debug version).

 This relaxation can take quite a while simply because the process is computationally intensive.
 It is therefore strongly recommended that you do this on a compute cluster that lets you spread workload across many machines.